semaphoreci/docs/docs/reference/sem-command-line-tool.md

 #### sem create examples

-If you have a valid secret, dashboard or project YAML file stored at `/tmp/valid.yaml`, you should execute the next command in order to add that secret, dashboard, or project to the current organization:
+If you have a valid secret, dashboard, or project YAML file stored at `/tmp/valid.yaml`, you can execute the next command in order to add that secret, dashboard, or project to your current organization:

 ``` bash
 sem create -f /tmp/valid.yaml